CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## Task 4: Search the index

+In this task, you will learn how to search the index in your Azure AI Search solution, allowing you to retrieve relevant results based on specific queries.

 Now that you have an index, you can search it.

 1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.